 To help grieving families receive the closure they need, Dr. Chundru provides private autopsy services throughout the United States.
-Typically performed in a funeral home as soon as possible after a death, the procedure generally takes about an hour and a half to complete, and Dr. Chundru can quickly provide answers to family members about why their loved one passed.
+Typically performed in a funeral home as soon as possible after a death, the procedure generally takes about an hour and a half to complete and allows Dr. Chundru to provide family members with answers about their loved one’s passing.

 Typical Information Provided Following a Private Autopsy

 Families who choose to have a private autopsy performed can expect to receive the following types of information:

 After performing the examination, Dr. Chundru can tell families what caused their loved one’s death.
 This information often provides much-needed closure to grieving families.

 Toxicology reports are taken during all private autopsies.
 This is especially beneficial to families who suspect that alcohol, street drugs, or prescription medications contributed to their loved one’s death.
 If an overdose is suspected, Dr. Chundru’s examination and research can even help determine if the overdose was accidental or suicidal.